 Pulse Oil Corp.
 Announces Q3 Results

-VANCOUVER, British Columbia, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Pulse Oil Corp., ("Pulse" or the "Company") PUL is pleased to announce that the Company has filed its Q3 2022 unaudited interim financial statements and management discussion and analysis for the three-month period ending September 30, 2022.
+/EIN News/ -- VANCOUVER, British Columbia, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Pulse Oil Corp., (“Pulse” or the "Company”) (TSXV: PUL) is pleased to announce that the Company has filed its Q3 2022 unaudited interim financial statements and management discussion and analysis for the three-month period ending September 30, 2022.

 Quarterly Financials for September 30, 2022 (CDN$):